orbit-love/panoramica-docs/docs/getting-started/deployment.md

 - `NEXTAUTH_SECRET` - [guide to generate](https://next-auth.js.org/configuration/options#secret)
 - `NEXTAUTH_URL` - the URL for magic link email login e.g. `https://my-panoramica.vercel.app`
 - `SMTP_FROM`, `SMTP_HOST`, `SMTP_PORT`, `SMTP_USERNAME`, `SMTP_PASSWORD` for sending login emails
+- `NEXT_PUBLIC_URL_SERVER_GRAPHQL` and
+  `NEXT_PUBLIC_URL_SERVER_WELCOME_GRAPHQL` for GraphQL

 Later on we will add the environment variables for PostgreSQL and Memgraph.

 Click Deploy once you've provided the variables.
 This process will take a minute or two.
 It will fail because we haven't set up the databases and added those environment variables yet.

 ## Set up PostgreSQL

 You can use Vercel PostgreSQL as an easy way to set up a database for your Panoramica instance to use.
 To do that, click **Storage** in the header of your Vercel project.
 Follow the steps and create a PostgreSQL instance in the region of your choice.

 Elect to use the database for all environments (or at least the production environment).
 That will set up your environment variables automatically.